1836 United States presidential election: Democratic Party nomination

-The 1835 Democratic National Convention was held in Baltimore, Maryland, from 20–22 May 1835.
+The 1835 Democratic National Convention was held in Baltimore, Maryland, from May 20 to 22, 1835.
 The early date of the convention was selected by President Andrew Jackson to prevent the formation of opposition to Martin Van Buren.
 Twenty-two states and two territories were represented at the convention with Alabama, Illinois, and South Carolina being unrepresented.
 The delegate amount per state varied from Maryland having 188 delegates to cast its ten votes while Tennessee's fifteen votes were cast by one delegate.

 The convention saw the first credentials dispute in American history with two rival delegations from Pennsylvania claiming the state's votes.
 The issue was solved by seating both delegations and having them share the state's votes.
 An attempt to remove the two-thirds requirement for the selection of a candidate was passed by a vote of 231 to 210, but was later restored through a voice vote.

 Some Southerners opposed Johnson's nomination, due to his open relationship with an enslaved woman, whom he had regarded as his common-law wife.
 At the convention, Van Buren was nominated unanimously with all 265 delegates in favor, but the Virginia delegates supported Senator William Cabell Rives against Johnson.
 However, Rives got little support and Johnson was nominated with one more vote than the two-thirds requirement.